How Do I Prepare a Profit and Loss Statement?

 - Finally, show total depreciation and amortization for the year and subtract.

 The number you have now is net earnings, or your business profit - or loss.

 Preparing a Pro Forma (Projected Profit and Loss Statement

 If you are starting a business, you don't yet have the information to prepare a real P&L statement, so you have to guess.
-A pro forma statement is usually prepared for each month of the first year in business, but your lender may require you to add more months or years to the projection to show the break-even point, when your business is generating a positive cash flow on a consistent basis.
+A pro forma statement is usually prepared for each month of the first year in business, but your lender may require you to add more months or years to the projection to show the break-even point when your business is generating positive cash flow on a consistent basis.

 1. List all possible expenses, over-estimating so you aren't surprised.
 Don't forget to add a category for "miscellaneous" and an amount.

 2. Estimate sales for each month.
 Under-estimate sales, both in timing and amount.